-No self-respecting full English breakfast is seen without it and a humble bacon sandwich raised to gourmet status with a dash of the 'brown stuff'.
-HP Sauce has graced British tables since the late 19th century with the slim bottle and distinctive label featuring the Houses of Parliament - a British icon.
+No self-respecting full English breakfast is seen without it, and a humble bacon sandwich is raised to gourmet status with a dash of the 'brown stuff'.
+HP Sauce has graced British tables since the late 19th century with the slim bottle and distinctive label featuring the Houses of Parliament—a British icon.
 HP sauce contains malt vinegar, spices, and tomato with the recipe a well-kept secret.
 It resembles an American barbecue sauce though not used in the same way.
-Like mustard or ketchup HP is blobbed on the side of the plate for dipping; drizzling over food considered a little vulgar except in a sandwich.
+Like mustard or ketchup, HP is dabbed on the side of the plate for dipping; drizzling over food is considered a little vulgar except in a sandwich.

 04 of 09